Logo

 Hormones and Their Role in the Menstrual Cycle

 The menstrual cycle is intricately regulated by a delicate balance of hormones.
-These hormones work together to ensure the proper functioning of each phase and facilitate the possibility of pregnancy.
+These hormones work together to ensure the proper functioning of each phase and facilitate the chance of getting pregnant.

 Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) are two key hormones responsible for follicle development and ovulation.
 FSH stimulates the growth of follicles in the ovaries, while LH triggers the release of a mature egg from the dominant follicle.